 - Cintra Park (to separate the off-leash area from the northernmost netball courts, and for enforcement purposes) - Drummoyne Park (around the playground to allow the no dogs within 10 metres of playgrounds rule to be enforceable and due to its close proximity to an off-leash dog exercise area) - Five Dock Park (this strategy identifies a need to expand the fenced off-leash exercise area.
-Creating this into a feature off-leash exercise area for our community by adding dog obstacles or by providing separate sections for large and small dogs may also be of benefit to local dog owners) - Timbrell Park (fencing is required due to the close proximity of the road)

-- McIllwaine Park (fencing or line marking are required to clearly identify the off-leash area for enforcement purposes.
+Creating this into a feature off-leash exercise area for our community by adding dog obstacles or by providing separate sections for large and small dogs may also be of benefit to local dog owners).
+June 2020 update: the fenced dog park at Five Dock Park was extended in early 2020 and an area has been allocated for small dogs. - Timbrell Park (fencing is required due to the close proximity of the road) - McIllwaine Park (fencing or line marking are required to clearly identify the off-leash area for enforcement purposes.
 Lighting is also recommended).
 Note: if fencing is erected, consultation is recommended to consider if time restrictions should still apply.
 Consultation is also recommended prior to lighting being installed - Mill Park (additional fencing may be required if conflicts arise due to the close proximity of outdoor exercise equipment) - Taplin Park (fencing is required to clearly identify the off-leash area for enforcement purposes.
 A more suitable approach may be to identify the off-leash area through line marking and fence the playground).